Why "Durable" Matters

 All acts done by an agent pursuant to a durable power of attorney during any period of disability or incapacity of the principal have the same effect and inure to the benefit of and bind the principal and the principal's successors in interest as if the principal were not incapacitated or a person with a disability.

-A.R.S. § 14-5502That single sentence carries significant weight.
-It means your agent can continue paying bills, managing investments, handling real estate transactions, and making financial decisions on your behalf without interruption.
-Banks, title companies, and other institutions are expected to honor the agent's authority.
+A.R.S. § 14-5502That single sentence carries major weight.
+Your agent can keep paying bills, managing bank accounts, and handling real estate deals on your behalf.
+Financial institutions must honor the agent's authority.

 Practical Protection for Families